 Berks County Pennsylvania assistance programs.

 Find a sampling of agencies, and learn how to apply for financial help, in Berks County.
-The primary charities, churches, and government organizations are listed below.
-Find free food and emergency rent or security deposit assistance, shelters in Reading, and one time energy bill help.
-There is also assistance in the form of free clinics, gasoline vouchers, and employment services for those seeking new job skills.
+The primary charities, churches, and government organizations (including DHS) are listed below.
+Find free food and emergency rent or security deposit assistance, homeless shelters in Reading, and one time energy bill help.
+There is also assistance in the form of free community clinics, gasoline vouchers, and employment services for those seeking new job skills.
+Children can also get free school supplies during the summer or winter Christmas toys.

-Several charities and non-profit organization in Berks County have partnered together to create assistance programs, provide resources to struggling families, and to find ways to support the local community.
-The organizations joined together to begin working on programs and a financial initiative to help people increase their household incomes, get short term help with bills, refer them to government programs, and to help people save more and boost their personal assets.
+Several charities and non-profit organization in Berks County have partnered together to create assistance programs.
+They provide resources to struggling families and find ways to support the local community.
+The organizations listed below also help people increase their household incomes, get short term help with bills, refer them to government programs, and to help people save more money and boost their personal assets.

 Berks Encore.
 This organization is located at 40 N. 9th Street, Reading, PA (610) 374-3195.
 Berks Encore will provide people in need of help with referral services and information, food assistance, recreational programs, education and advocacy to help older adults achieve a better quality of life.
 Assistance program services offered include Meals on Wheels, counseling on prescription drug and health insurance plans, assistance with income tax preparation, and assistance with applying for both Pennsylvania and federal government benefits.